 Positive Destinations

 The possibility of gaining a Saltire Award on completion of the 6 months placement is under discussion for volunteers under 25 years old.
-The personal journey into volunteering provided by the programme will have been successful if it enables participants to see new, positive opportunities and a new way forward.

 Eligibility